 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-One island to the east of Bali, Lombok has yet to be discovered by the package tourist: the beaches and coastal villages are comparatively undeveloped and the locals are relatively indifferent to tourists, though friendly.
-Although it is inevitably compared with its better-known neighbour, the island differs in many respects - physically, culturally, linguistically and historically.
-The indigenous Islamic Sasak people make up 90 percent of the population, and although they appear to live amicably with the Balinese minority there is occasional animosity, which is not surprising given that a lot of the economic advantages of increased tourism have eluded the native Sasak.
+Lombok's beaches and coastal villages are comparatively undeveloped and the locals, while friendly, are relatively indifferent to tourists.
+Although the destination is inevitably compared with its better-known neighbor, Bali, the island differs physically, culturally, linguistically and historically.
+The indigenous Islamic Sasak people make up 90 percent of the population and, though they appear to live amicably with the Balinese minority, there is occasional animosity, which is not surprising given that a lot of the economic advantages of increased tourism have eluded the native Sasak.

-The mountainous north of the island is dominated by the spectacular volcano of Mt Rinjani, at 12,221 feet (3,726m) the third highest peak in Indonesia and a popular four-day trek for locals and tourists alike.
+The spectacular volcano of Mt Rinjani dominates the mountainous north of the island and is a popular four-day trek for locals and tourists alike.
 To the south are the central plains, which contain the most productive agricultural areas as well as the major conurbation on the west coast, an amalgamation of the towns of Ampenan, Mataram, Cakranegara and Sweta.
 Further south again, beyond a range of low inland hills, are the sweeping bays and pure white sands of the southern beaches, all of which can be explored from Kuta (not to be confused with Bali's Kuta), the main resort town of southern Lombok and surfing Mecca of the island.

-Several groups of islands lie off the Lombok northwest coast: the best known are the three Gili Islands - Trawangan, Meno and Air - which have been popular for many years with backpackers seeking a simple lifestyle of sea, sun and sand.
+Several groups of islands lie off the Lombok northwest coast, the best known being the three Gili Islands - Trawangan, Meno and Air - which have been popular for many years with backpackers seeking a simple lifestyle of sea, sun and sand.
 However, they are now becoming more widely discovered and as a result more expensive.

-The city of Jayapura is often the first stop for travellers to Papua, but even so its remoteness is such that many of the visiting Westerners are thought to be either mine workers or missionaries.
+The city of Jayapura is often the first stop for travellers to Papua, but even so its remoteness is such that many of the visiting Westerners are thought to be mine workers or missionaries.
 Although the wilds of Papua are a quick trail away, the city itself provides visitors with reasons to stay.
 Beautiful beaches and bays stretch below thick jungle hills and some of these contain remnants of WWII landing crafts, just as some of the caves in the area are said to retain Japanese skeletons from the war.
-The nicest swimming beach is Base G, with aqua blue water and a palmed shoreline.
-Nightly arrays of seafood tents are erected, allowing eaters to pick their favourite fish to barbecue.
+The nicest swimming beach is Base G, which has aqua blue water and a palmed shoreline.

 Just a few miles south of Ampenan, Senggigi is the most developed holiday resort on Lombok, characterised by broad bays, towering headlands and first-rate hotels and restaurants, and boasting the only real nightlife in Lombok.
-Being close to the airport it makes a good first or last night stop for those intent on exploring the island.
+Being close to the airport it makes a good first or last night stop for travellers intent on exploring the island.
 The drive north along the coast from Senggigi to Pemenang is a great day out for those with a car, offering spectacular views of the Gili Islands and across to Bali when the weather is clear.
-The twisting road takes holiday visitors to an expanse of coast that is totally undeveloped with only a few coastal villages dotted behind sweeping bays of turquoise water and palm trees.

 Lombok attracts those searching for 'undiscovered' Indonesia and was for many years a haven for backpackers.
 The attractions on Lombok are its pristine beaches, paradise islands and secret surf spots, although the area is rapidly losing its off-the-beaten-track credentials as more tourists discover its considerable wonders.
 Resorts are now springing up to provide a more commercial and luxurious Lombok experience, but it still retains its secluded beauty and unscathed coast.